-Dwight Hughes graduated from the U.S. Naval Academy in 1967 with a major in history and government.
-He served twenty years as a Navy surface warfare officer on many oceans in ships ranging from destroyer to aircraft carrier and with river forces in Vietnam (Bronze Star for Meritorious Service, Purple Heart).
-He taught Naval ROTC at the University of Rochester, earning an MA in Political Science, and later completed an MS in Information Systems Management from USC.
-Dwight’s second career was software engineering, primarily in electronic mapping for the U.S. Geological Survey.
+Dwight taught Naval ROTC at the University of Rochester, earning an MA in Political Science, and later completed an MS in Information Systems Management from USC.
+His second career was software engineering, primarily in electronic mapping for the U.S. Geological Survey.
 A ridge in Antarctica is named for him in recognition of contributions to Antarctic databases and information services.